andyzfchen/truncatedSVD/README.md

 ### Datasets

-The datasets have been converted into a convenient format and can be accessed [here]().
+The datasets have been converted into a convenient format and can be accessed [here](https://drive.google.com/drive/folders/1tHrUILY_NBKDPmNYOaEpWnc9-1US9DEB).

-Their original sources can be found [here]().
 Note that a few of the datasets had to be converted from a sparse into dense format.

 ### Experiment Specifications